 The LX boasts standard convenience features including air conditioning, power windows, door locks and mirrors, a six-speaker AM/FM/CD stereo with AUX and USB inputs, Bluetooth wireless technology, LED positioning lights, cruise control and 17-inch alloy wheels.

 The EX adds an Infinity premium audio system, UVO eServices, heated front seats, keyless entry, auto on/off headlights, a cooling glovebox, a trip computer, a rear parking camera, leather-wrapped steering wheel and shifter knob, heated exterior mirrors, an autodimmer rearview mirror with Homelink, fog lights, LED rear taillights, a rear spoiler, chrome exterior trim and 18-inch alloy wheels.

-The SX brings the turbocharged engine, HID headlights, roof rails, LED running lights and a trim-specific grille.
+The SX brings the turbocharged engine, navigation, keyless entry, power-folding door mirrors, HID headlights, roof rails, LED running lights and a trim-specific grille.